tommh/mmba-ai-programmers/class_1/prework/prework_1.md

 ### Next Steps

 You are on your way now!
-Your environment is set up, you have your API key loaded up and ready to go, let's move on to prework 2.
+Your environment is set up, you have your API key loaded up and ready to go, let's move on to [Prework 2: Creating our first AI Application in Python](prework_2.md)